GaryOcean428/Burt/README.md

 If you encounter a "rate limit exceeded" error, the application will automatically retry the request up to 3 times.
 If the issue persists, please wait a few minutes before trying again or check your OpenAI API usage limits.

-### OpenAI Models
+### AI Models

-This project uses GPT-4o as the default chat model and GPT-4o-mini as the utility model.
-Make sure your OpenAI API key has access to these models.
-You can configure different models by setting the OPENAI_CHAT_MODEL and OPENAI_UTILITY_MODEL environment variables in your .env file.
+This project uses Claude 3.5 Sonnet as the default chat model, Groq's LLaMA 3.1 8B as the utility model, and GPT-4o-mini as the backup utility model.
+Make sure your API keys have access to these models.
+You can configure different models by setting the CHAT_MODEL, UTILITY_MODEL, and BACKUP_UTILITY_MODEL environment variables in your .env file.

 If problems persist, please open an issue on the GitHub repository with details about the error and your environment.